neillock/AI_ML_Workshops/lab2-Building_Connect_Call_Center/README.md

 We are now going to leverage the Lex Bot you built in Lab 1 within your contact flow.

 1. First of all we need to give Amazon Connect permission to access your lex bot.
-Head to AWS Console page for your connect app and chose your Connect instance[Link](https://console.aws.amazon.com/connect/home)
+Head to [AWS Console](https://console.aws.amazon.com/connect/home) page for your connect app and chose your Connect instance.

 2. Click on Contact flows and in the Amazon Lex section you can chose the Lex Bot you created earlier (ensure you click  + Add Lex Bot link)
 ![Phone numbers edit](images/Picture09.png)